danielposner/VersionControlHackathon2021/README.md

                                              a) different variable types e.g. Categorical,
-                                                       i) This also invites testing more than 2 variables at once
+                                                       i) This also invites testing more than 2 variables at once ii) This also demands different tests and an algorithm for determining which tests to apply

                                              b) Different file inputs (txt, different layout etc)